-British organist and conductor Geraint Bowen, son of Welsh tenor Kenneth Bowen, was born in London in 1963, and received his early musical education as a chorister at Hampstead Parish Church under Martindale Sidwell.
+British organist and conductor Geraint Bowen, son of Welsh tenor Kenneth Bowen, was born in London on 11 January 1963, and received his early musical education as a chorister at Hampstead Parish Church under Martindale Sidwell.
 He studied organ with Christopher Herrick and became organ scholar at Jesus College, Cambridge in 1982, later studying with John Scott and Stephen Cleobury.
 On leaving Cambridge in 1985 he held posts as assistant organist at St Patrick's Cathedral, Dublin (1986-89) and at Hereford Cathedral (1989-94).
 From 1995 until 2001 he was organist and master of the choristers at St Davids Cathedral, Pembrokeshire, and artistic director of the St Davids Cathedral Festival.

 In 2001 he took up the linked posts of organist and director of music at Hereford Cathedral, conductor of Hereford Choral Society and artistic director of the Hereford Three Choirs Festival.
 His work with the cathedral choir has included a CD recording of works by William Byrd, radio and television broadcasts, four tours of the USA and the introduction of an annual Holy Week performance of one of J S Bach's Passions.
 The choir has also performed Bach's Christmas Oratorio twice and is undertaking a cycle of liturgical performances of Haydn's last six masses.
 Bowen directed what was probably the cathedral's first performance of John Browne's Stabat Mater.